-A senior author of the report, Karim Manji, a professor at MUHAS’ Department of Pediatrics and Child Health said the case report about the boy was published because it is a rare occurrence that medics could learn from and raise a possible link.
+Karim Manji, the co-author and professor at MUHAS’ Department of Pediatrics and Child Health said the case report about the boy was published because it is a rare occurrence that medics could learn from and raise a possible link.

 In evaluating the patient who presented earlier in April this year and whose details were published on July 15(2020), the clinicians had focused mainly in sorting the chest symptoms in the context of COVID 19 which was a situation of heightened alert at that particular point in time, according to the authors.

 “… [GBS] may have been overlooked because the chest findings and symptoms[of the patient] were of COVID-19…when a thorough history and examination was done, it was found clinically that the patient had all features pointing to GBS, for which he was supported by being ventilated,’’ Prof Manji explains.